cyrus-f/PatternAnalysis-2025/recognition/convnext_alzheimer_classification_48043018/README.md

 3. Muhammad Ardi.
 (2025, May 6).
 ConvNeXt Paper Walkthrough: The CNN That Challenges ViT | Towards Data Science.
 Towards Data Science. [https://towardsdatascience.com/the-cnn-that-challenges-vit/](https://towardsdatascience.com/the-cnn-that-challenges-vit/https://towardsdatascience.com/the-cnn-that-challenges-vit/)

-Github Copilot was used during the development of this project.
+Github Copilot and GPT-5 were used to speed up the development of this project.